Nifty Games raises $12 million to make mobile sports games starting with NFL Clash

 March Capital Partners led the funding.
 Gregory Milken, managing director of March Capital Partners (and a speaker at our upcoming GamesBeat Summit Digital event), said in a statement that Nifty has a massive opportunity to deliver high-quality, fresh experiences with mobile sports games.
 He said he shares Nifty Games’ creative and business passion, and he is impressed with the experienced and talented team Nifty has assembled.

 Previous investors Axiomatic Gaming and Defy.VC also participated in the latest funding round.
-New investors include Vulcan Capital, Courtside Ventures, Transcend Fund, Century Game and OneTeam Ventures, an investment vehicle created by RedBird Capital, the NFLPA, MLBPA, MLSPA, USWNTPA and WNBPA.
+New investors include Vulcan Capital, Courtside Ventures, Transcend Fund, Century Game and OneTeam Ventures, an investment vehicle created by RedBird Capital, the NFLPA, MLBPA, MLSPA, USWNTPA, and WNBPA.

 Axiomatic’s leaders include Peter Guber, Ted Leonsis, Jeff Vinik, and Bruce Karsh.
 In 2016, it acquired a controlling interest in esports organization Team Liquid.
 Middleton said the company has been strategic in selecting game, tech, and sports investors.
 Nifty Games has now raised $15 million to date, and the latest round was oversubscribed, Middleton said.